-Extreme heat takes a toll on your air conditioner on all fronts, but the outdoor condenser unit is especially vulnerable.
-There are a few things you can try to keep your unit from over-heating, but it’s important to note that these methods are only necessary if the temperatures rise above 120℉.
-Air conditioners are able to withstand high temperatures in normal operation, even for the high temperatures in Gainesville.
+Extreme heat can take a toll on your air conditioner on all fronts, but the outdoor condenser unit is especially vulnerable.
+There are a few things you can try to keep your unit from overheating, but it’s important to note that these methods are only necessary if the temperatures rise above 120℉.
+Air conditioners can withstand high temperatures in normal operation, even for the high temperatures in Gainesville.

 Use a Mister

 In extreme heat, you can use a water mister to cool the unit down from the outside.
 However, this is only a strategy for extreme heat and shouldn’t be used on a regular basis.
-Prolonged exposure to misty water can rust components of the unit.
+Prolonged exposure to misty water can rust the unit’s components.

 Check Your Ducts